dockleryxk/easy-recaptcha-mailer/README.md

 - Call it with a POST request (check out the js example)
 - Do whatever you want

+NOTE: I didn't bother testing this on anything besides PHP 7.

 ## License [![alt text](http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-4.png)](http://www.wtfpl.net/)

 This script is made available under a [WTFPL license](http://www.wtfpl.net/)